MS-Mix: Sentiment-Guided Adaptive Augmentation for Multimodal Sentiment Analysis: Introduction

 \section{Introduction}

-The perception and understanding of human emotions by Artificial Intelligence (AI) is of great significance for technologies such as human-computer interaction \cite{hibbeln2017your} and multimedia computing\cite{li2019survey}.
-Multimodal Sentiment Analysis (MSA) has emerged as a critical research frontier in this endeavor \cite{dumpala2019audio, liu2025multi, MSENA2022, ALMT2023, glomo2024, xiao2025exploring}.
-MSA aims to integrate and interpret complementary emotional cues from textual, acoustic, and visual modalities to achieve a more robust and accurate understanding of sentiment \cite{manning2014}.
-The significance of MSA is underscored by its wide-ranging applications, including but not limited to opinion mining on social media \cite{2021multimodalsocial}, empathetic chatbot design \cite{chatbot2019}, and automated mental health assessment \cite{singh2024survey}.
-By moving beyond unimodal analysis, MSA offers the potential to capture the complex and often incongruent nature of human affective expression, thereby providing a more holistic view of sentiment.
+The perception and understanding of human emotions by Artificial Intelligence (AI) are of great significance for technologies such as human-computer interaction \cite{lv2025diffufuse, huang2026ai}, and multimedia computing \cite{li2019survey}.
+Multimodal Sentiment Analysis (MSA) has emerged as a critical research frontier in this endeavor \cite{glomo2024, xiao2025exploring}.
+MSA aims to integrate and interpret complementary emotional features from textual, acoustic, and visual modalities to achieve a robust and accurate understanding of sentiment \cite{wulamu2025enhanced}.
+By moving beyond unimodal analysis, MSA can capture the complexity of human affective expression, thereby providing a more holistic view of sentiment.

-Benefiting from the rapid advances in Deep Learning (DL), the field of MSA has witnessed substantial progress in the development of neural architectures.
-Techniques such as cross-modal transformers \cite{Mult2019} and advanced fusion mechanisms \cite{glomo2024} have demonstrated remarkable capability in modeling inter-modal interactions and extracting discriminative features.
-Nevertheless, despite these architectural advancements, the performance of data-driven DL models remains fundamentally constrained by the scale and quality of annotated data \cite{vanilla_mixup}.
-This data scarcity often results in overfitting and limited generalization ability \cite{2014dropout}.
-Furthermore, the construction of MSA datasets is costly, as it necessitates the collection of reliable human-annotated multimodal sentiment dataset.